 Personal health apps

-A multitude of apps have been created to help consumers better organize their medical information in one secure place.
+Many apps have been made to help people better organize their medical information in one secure place.
 These digital tools may help you:

 - Store personal health information.